hughperkins/tf-coriander/README.md

 ## News

+- May 9 2017:
+  - Mac OS X build works enough to run [test_simple.py](tensorflow/stream_executor/cl/test/test_simple.py) now.
+Anything more complicated than that still has issues (on Mac) for now though...
 - May 2017:
   - My employer [ASAPP](http://asapp.com) have given me use of a nice Mac Book Pro 4th Generation, complete with Radeon Pro 450 GPU :-)  I've started looking into getting tensorflow-cl to build/run on it.
 Actually, it already builds.
 Just some small(-ish?) teething problems with getting it to run.
 Watch this space, or post/subscribe into [Mac build doesnt run yet](https://github.com/hughperkins/tensorflow-cl/issues/30) issue
 - Dec 3: